|

 -

-cause problems for aquatic animals and plants.
-Some fish may have trouble
+levels may cause problems for aquatic animals and plants.
+Some fish may have

 -

-stonework and mortar of buildings causing structural problems of buildings.
+dissolve the stonework and mortar of buildings causing structural problems

 Acid rain does not usually kill trees directly.
 Instead, it is more likely to